 You’re just allergy-prone

 Some people are just unlucky.
-Again, we have no idea why, but clearly a subset of humans have immune systems primed to identify allergens as potential dangers, giving those poor folks a whole host of allergies while others go sneeze-free.
+Again, we have no idea why, but clearly, a subset of humans have immune systems primed to identify allergens as potential dangers, giving those poor folks a whole host of allergies while others go sneeze-free.
 People with one allergy are far more likely to develop another, and as far as we can tell there’s no way to avoid that unless you prevent exposure altogether.
 And since most of us don’t want to live in bubbles, that means allergy-prone folks are likely to suffer the sniffles their whole lives.

 This is distinct, however, from atopy.
 Atopy is a genetic predisposition to acquiring allergies that essentially means that nearly everything you come in contact with allergen-wise will become a full-blown allergy.
 Getting a dog?
 You’ll be allergic soon.
 Moving house?
 Enjoy the new outdoor allergies.
 Atopic people are also more likely to have eczema and asthma.
 Corticosteroids can sometimes help, as can allergy shots, but it’s still often a lifelong affliction.

-The link between hormones and allergies haven’t been well studied, but some small studies and anecdotal evidence suggest that your immune system can shift a bit in response to hormonal changes.
+The link between hormones and allergies hasn’t been well studied, but some small studies and anecdotal evidence suggest that your immune system can shift a bit in response to hormonal changes.
 Like nearly everything hormone-related, this affects people with menstrual cycles the most.
 “In women, the effect of hormones, such as estrogen, may lead to a worsening of their asthma during different times of the menstrual cycle,” explains Bassett.
-Puberty, pregnancy, and menopause are also commonly times of allergic change—at least anecdotally, since few studies on the subject exist in the literature.
+Puberty, pregnancy, and menopause are also common times of allergic change—at least anecdotally, since few studies on the subject exist in the literature.
 Asthma symptoms definitely change during these shifts in hormonal balance, and female bodies experience more autoimmune diseases and immune responses generally, which seems to indicate that female sex hormones have a significant influence on the immune system.

-Bassett also notes that factors like weight gain and obesity can affect your immune system, leading to less well controlled asthma and other allergy symptoms over time.
+Bassett also notes that factors like weight gain and obesity can affect your immune system, leading to less well-controlled asthma and other allergy symptoms over time.
 Older adults also tend to have a drop off in the kind of antibodies that instigate allergic responses, which means they may lose their reaction to a food or pollen that they used to react to powerfully.
 But simultaneously, lots of seniors seem to lose tolerance to foods like shellfish, even if they’d previously been able to eat crab every single day.

 Or maybe we just have no idea!

 And finally, let’s give one last big shrug for all the other factors that seem to influence allergies that we don’t understand at all.
-A significant chunk of our most-pressing allergy questions are simply unknown.
-Luckily, allergy research is exploding right now, so hopefully we’ll have answers to those irritating questions soon.
+A significant chunk of our most pressing allergy questions are simply unknown.
+Luckily, allergy research is exploding right now, so hopefully, we’ll have answers to those irritating questions soon.
 In the meantime, if you’re suffering from allergies, get personalized help.
 Allergists can identify your particular issues and will suggest treatment options, all of which (if you can afford it) will help you manage your allergies better.